Workshop Sewing Levels

 You now find yourself embracing the mindset and skills of the mantua maker and tailor.
 You are looking to spread your wings and hone those skills to a fine tooth!

-- Participants in this course should have already taken more than one fitting class and be familiar thru observation with the garment being produced.
+- Participants in this course should have already taken multiple fitting classes and be familiar thru observation with the garment being produced.

 - Student should be very comfortable with 18th century fashion style and should own all appropriate underpinnings, such as stays, hoops or rolls, shift etc.